mobify/mobify-code-style/css/class-naming-conventions/readme.md

 ## Basic Conventions

 * Class names are kebab-case (*words-are-dash-separated*)
-* Subclasses are indicated with double underscore, such as `root__subclass`
+* Subclasses are indicated with double underscore, such as `root-name__sub-component-name`
 * Each class is prefixed with either `c-`, `t-` or `u-` ([consult this table](#class-prefix-conventions) for details and other rarer prefixes)

 ## CSM

-Our CSS class naming convention (which we call CSM or Component, Sub-Component, Modifier) uses the principles as popularized by [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) to denote types of classes while still maintaining full use of the cascade.
+Our CSS class naming convention (which we call CSM or Component, Sub-Component, Modifier) uses [BEM principles](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) to denote types of classes while still maintaining full use of the cascade.

 > BEM stands for Block, Element, Modifier.
 Because Block and Element already have meaning in CSS, we use the terms Component and Sub-Component instead.